 This particular pattern is called “Your Radiant Beauty” and is found in our book, ABC 3-D Tumbling Blocks… and More!

-1) Use the same central design and increase the borders to fit the bed.
+Method 1: Use the same central design and increase the border size.

 This is the simplest method.
-The original pattern had 9 1/2″ of finished borders, to get the desired size we would need to increase that measurement to 13 1/2″ – 16 1/2″.
+The original pattern had 9½” of finished borders — to get the desired size we would need to increase that measurement from 13½” to 16½”.
 This will put the design centered and up a similar distance at the foot of the bed with the border covering the pillows with a very slight pillow tuck.

 Simple is definitely good!
 However, one thing to consider is that with such wide borders, it might feel like the borders are overwhelming the design.
-One way that I often suggest to correct this is to consider a pieced border like some of the quilts shown in the gallery of the book.
+One way that I often suggest to correct this is to consider a pieced border.
+Browse the gallery for inspiration.

 A little goes a long way!
-Just a small 1/8” increase in the size of strips and blocks gives 4 1/2” to the width and 4 ½” to the finished length.
-The length of the design is now partially covered by pillows, but thats alright because the yellow blocks at the top of the design are not critical to seeing the overall radiating pattern.
-In the diagrams, the bottom of the text box shows where the pillows cover the quilt.
+Just a small eighth inch increase in the size of strips and blocks gives 4½” to the width and 4½” to the finished length.
+The length of the design is now partially covered by pillows, but that’s alright because the yellow blocks at the top of the design are not critical to seeing the overall radiating pattern.
+Notice in Figure 3, the bottom of the text box shows where the pillows cover the quilt.

 To achieve this, you’ll need to adjust the following numbers listed in the pattern as follows: